LucasNeroneRillo/web-projects/README.md

 # web-projects
-All projects are demonstrated in my Youtube channel: https://www.youtube.com/channel/UCHK4hi4W9ZQeINay1avraDw/videos
+All projects are demonstrated in my Youtube channel: https://www.youtube.com/channel/UCHK4hi4W9ZQeINay1avraDw/videos You can also find another website I created at:
+100macete.com.br

 ## Project 1 - Wiki
 ### The assignment was the following: